MarcusMLarsson/Azure-Data-Engineer-Associate/LearningPathsNotes/1.Azure for the Data Engineer/Module 1.md

 <h3> Introduction </h3>
 <ul>
-<li> Evolving data systems generates exponential growth in data, which is changing the landscape for data professionals. </li>
+<i> <li> Evolving data systems generates exponential growth in data, which is changing the landscape for data professionals. </li>
 <li> To generate value, anyone working with data needs to understand how the data landscape has changed and how roles and technologies are evolving. </li>
 <li> Azure provides a rich set of data technologies.
-As data formats evolve, Microsoft releases new technologies to the Azure platform. </li>
+As data formats evolve, Microsoft releases new technologies to the Azure platform. </li> </i>
 </ul>

 <h3> Structured or Unstructured</h3>